LycheeOrg/Lychee/readme.md

 </p>

+#### Help, I'm lost!

+I was using the version 3, how do I upgrade to version 4?
+See [Upgrade &#187;](https://github.com/LycheeOrg/Lychee-Laravel/wiki/Upgrade-from-version-3)

 #### A great looking and easy-to-use photo-management-system.

 *Since the 1st of April 2018 this project has moved to it's own Organisation (https://github.com/LycheeOrg) where people are able to submit their fixes to it.
 We, the Organisation owners, want to thank electerious (Tobias Reich) for the opportunity to make this project live on.*